srvanderplas/vis-inference-experiments/log-scales-pilot-1/README.md

 #### Simulations conducted

-The **Lack of Fit** test statistic calculated by the deviation of the data from a linear regression line was used to determine the curvature and variability combination values.
+The features we selected to manipulated are:

-**Curvature** - Controled by the `Midpoint` in the heuristic simulation and in turn affects \(\hat\beta.\) - Easy / Medium / Hard
+**Curvature** - Controled by the `Midpoint` in the heuristic simulation and in turn affects \(\hat\beta.\) - Easy (clear elbow) / Medium / Hard (almost a straight line)

 **Variability** - Controled by the standard deviation, \(\sigma\), of the errors. - Low / High

+The **Lack of Fit** test statistic calculated by the deviation of the data from a linear regression line - `calcLOF(sim.data)` - was used to determine the curvature and variability combination values with 10 replications per x value.

+See `app/code/parameter_selection.html` for comparisons of the density curves of the lack of fit test statistics calculated from 1000 dataset simulations per curvature x parameter combination.

+#### Final Parameter Selection

+The final simulation was conducted over a domain from x = (0,20), a range from y = (10,100) with a sample size of N = 50.

 <table>